 Ex.
 One of the great things about coding in CodeSpace is the expressiveness it affords.
 Coding is a craft that takes time to master, but with only a few basic tools, students can start crafting some pretty amazing things!
 Before they even complete the first project, some students will probably be experimenting “off-script” with some ideas of their own.
 Naturally, students will progress at different speeds.
 Since the material is set up for independent study, faster students may move ahead to more advanced projects independently.
 Remixing provides an alternative that can keep groups more synchronized in their progress through the projects.
 Each project can be modified, extended, and enhanced.
 Many students will want to experiment with what they’ve learned, and suggestions are provided along the way to spur this creative tinkering.

 Goals: what do you want you students to accomplish, and how will you assess that they've met that goal?

 Ex.
-Students will complete the Jumpstart curriculum, finishing with a capstone project in which they identify a problem and create a solution using the hardware and software provided.
+Students will complete the Python with CodeX curriculum, finishing with a capstone project in which they identify a problem and create a solution using the hardware and software provided.

 Ex.
 The goal of the course is for students to become familiar with text-based programming and computer science careers.
 Students will complete a problem-based “remix project” at the end of each unit.
 The purpose of the remix project is to apply skills, both previously mastered and newly learned, to create a new artifact.
 Students begin by creating a plan and documenting changes to the plan along the way.
 Before completion, students will engage in the peer feedback/review process.
 Students will be assessed using a project checklist and rubric during a teacher-student conference.
 The purpose of the conference is for students to justify their design choices and explain any obstacles they came upon, and how they overcame those problems.
 Evidence of mastery will be documented through the planning, peer feedback, and project rubric forms.